-The Board of Directors has set its admission number at 30 pupils to be admitted to the Reception class in the school year which begins in September 2023.
+The Academy Committee acts for the Board of Directors who is the admissions authority and has responsibility for admissions to this school.
+The Academy has set its admission number at 30 pupils to be admitted to the Reception class in the school year, which begins in September 2024.
 (See Note 1 below)

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
-If there is oversubscription within a category, the Board of Directors will give priority to children living closest to the school determined by the shortest distance (see Note 6 below)
+If there is oversubscription within a category, the Academy Committee will give priority to children living closest to the school determined by the shortest distance (see Note 6 below)

-For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at www.birminghamdiocese.org.uk/boundary-map and will be applied to the admission arrangements for the academic year 2022/2023.
+For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at www. birminghamdiocese.org.uk/boundary- map and will be applied to the admission arrangements for the academic year 2024/2025.

-- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below) - 2.
-Baptised Catholic children (see Note 2 below) living in the parish of St George and St Martin's, Birches Head or Sacred Heart, Hanley who have a brother or sister (see Note 3 below) attending St George and St Martin at the time of admission. - 3.
-Baptised Catholic children (see Note 2 below) living in the parish of St George and St Martin, Birches Head or Sacred Heart, Hanley. - Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St George and St Martin at the time of admission. - Other Baptised Catholic Children (see Note 2 below) who have a brother or sister (see Note 4) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 6.
+- Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below) - 2.
+Baptised Catholic children (see Note 2 below) living in the parish of St George and St Martin, Birches Head or Sacred Heart, Hanley who have a brother or sister (see Note 3 below) attending St George and St Martin Catholic Academy at the time of admission. - Baptised Catholic children (see Note 2 below) living in the parish of St George and St Martin, Birches Head or Sacred Heart, Hanley. - Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St George and St Martin at the time of admission. - Other Baptised Catholic Children (see Note 2 below) who have a brother or sister (see Note 4) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 6.
 Other Baptised Catholic children (see note 2 below). - Non-Catholic children who are looked after or previously looked after (see Note 3 below) - Non-Catholic children who have a brother or sister (see Note 4 below) attending St George and St Martin at the time of admission. - Non-Catholic Children who have a brother or sister (see Note 4 below) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 10.
 Non-Catholic children.